- Absence Policy

 Visiting the School

-Visitors to St. Roch School are welcome at all times!
-Parent volunteers should sign in prior to helping out in class.
+Parents and all other visitors are asked to enter the main doors and must report to the school office upon entering the building.
+You will be asked to sign in and out of the building and wear a visitor badge during your visit.
+This allows the staff to monitor the safety of the students and security of the building.
+Please do not open doors for anyone else wanting to enter the school..
 Parents should be encouraged to call for an appointment if they wish to observe a class.
 Teachers should make appointments with parents outside of class time if possible.
 If parents bring something for their child, they will be instructed to leave it with the school secretary and it will be delivered.

 All decisions regarding items not covered in this handbook will be made by administrative consultation—the pastor and principal.